 Even if your child has had swimming lessons, no child is drown-proof and there is absolutely no substitute for adult supervision.

 If an emergency happens, it is essential parents and families are prepared.
-Learn to perform CPR on children and adults and remember to update those skills regularly.
+Learn to perform CPR and use an AED on children and adults and remember to update those skills regularly.
 Please contact Safety Nick Hansen to schedule your certification today!

 Download ISR’s Family Aquatic Safety List to help protect your family from the hazards of an aquatic environment.